OpenDataVBB/vdv-453-client/readme.md

 ## Usage

+> [!IMPORTANT]
+> While `vdv-453-client` is used in a production system at VBB, it hasn't been tested with other VDV-453/-454 systems.

 ### Leitstellenkennung

 With the organisation providing the VDV 453 API, you will have to agree upon your client's *Leitstellenkennung*, which – a bit like an HTTP User-Agent – allows the server to identify your client: